 Specifications and prices

 Canyon’s new cross bikes will be offered in three specification levels.
+The full range and prices are on Canyon's site.

 First up is the £2499 ($2749, EUR2799) Inflite CF SLX 8.0 Pro Race.
 This comes with a SRAM Rival 1 groupset with 40, 11-36 ratios, a Quarq Prime chainset and a mid cage mech.
 You get DT Swiss CR1600 Spline DB tubeless ready alloy clinchers with Schwalbe X-One 33mm tyres.
 The Canyon carbon Ergocockpit is included and there’s a Selle Italia SLS saddle on Canyon’s 27.2mm carbon seatpost.
 Claimed weight is 8.1kg.